 Storing

 - Store any leftovers covered in the fridge for 2 to 3 days.
-Freeze for longer shelf life.
+Freeze for a longer shelf life.

-- Freezing instructions: partially cook on the pan or par-bake for 15 to 20 minutes and cool completely.
+- Freezing instructions: partially cook in the pan or par-bake for 15 to 20 minutes and cool completely.
 Carefully layer between pieces of parchment paper and store them in a freezer bag or container with a secure lid.

 - To reheat, bake them frozen at 375 degrees F (190 C) for about 20 to 30 minutes or until desired firmness.
 You can also air fry them at 370 F for 10 minutes.